-In respect of the special risks identified by Topsil, reference is made to "Special risks" on pages 20-21 of and note 35 to the annual report about "Financial risks and financial instruments".
+In respect of the special risks identified by Topsil, reference is made to the pages on "Special risks" and note 35 to the annual report about "Financial risks and financial instruments".

 The Group has chosen to arrange for insurance cover within a number of general areas, including all risks insurance (machinery, equipment, inventories and business interruption), transport insurance, professional and product liability insurance, debtor insurance and directors' and officers' liability insurance.
 In addition, the Group has taken out workers' compensation insurance based on local conditions.